imendizabalCIC/PTEN_protein_loss_project/README.md

    - **xCell**-based deconvolution analysis of bulk RNA-seq data to infer 64 distinct cell types in clinical samples.

-Scripts for the analysis of single cell are inside the **"Single-cell"** folder, where:

 The analysis scripts for single-cell RNA-seq data are located in the "Single-cell" folder, organized as follows:

 1. **"0-2_scPipeline_*"**